nibble-4bits/aws-local-stepfunctions/README.md

 ## API

-### Constructor: `new StateMachine(definition[, validationOptions])`
+### Constructor: `new StateMachine(definition[, stateMachineOptions])`

 #### Parameters

 The constructor takes the following parameters:

 - `definition`: The Amazon States Language definition of the state machine.
+- `stateMachineOptions?`:
-- `validationOptions` (optional): An object that specifies how the definition should be validated.
+  - `validationOptions?`: An object that specifies how the definition should be validated.
     - `checkPaths`: If set to `false`, won't validate JSONPaths.
     - `checkArn`: If set to `false`, won't validate ARN syntax in `Task` states.
+  - `awsConfig?`: An object that specifies the AWS region and credentials to use when invoking a Lambda function in a `Task` state.
+If not set, the AWS config will be resolved based on the [credentials provider chain](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/setting-credentials-node.html) of the AWS SDK for JavaScript V3.
+You don't need to use this option if you have a [shared config/credentials file](https://docs.aws.amazon.com/sdkref/latest/guide/file-format.html) (for example, if you have the [AWS CLI](https://aws.amazon.com/cli/) installed) or if you use a local override for all of your `Task` states.
+    - `region`: The AWS region where the Lambda functions are created.
+    - `credentials`: An object that specifies which type of credentials to use.
+      - `cognitoIdentityPool`: An object that specifies the Cognito Identity Pool to use for requesting credentials.
+      - `accessKeys`: An object that specifies the [Access Key ID and Secret Access Key](https://docs.aws.amazon.com/IAM/latest/UserGuide/security-creds.html#sec-access-keys-and-secret-access-keys) to use as credentials.

-The constructor will attempt to validate the definition by default, unless the `validationOptions` param is specified.
+The constructor will attempt to validate the definition by default, unless the `validationOptions` property is specified.
 If the definition is not valid, an error will be thrown.

 #### Example